mrniceguy127/mrniceguy127/README.md

 Updates:
 - [03/05/2021] Taking a break from my side projects so I can focus on school, co-op, and other life matters.
 - [10/18/2021] I'm finally back and able to continue my side projects again.
+- [11/02/2021] NES emulator is my current focus.
+I recently finished writing up a [CSV file representing the 6502 instruction set matrix](https://gist.github.com/mrniceguy127/356a06ac20bf72106305e43b2897bc62).
+Now working on a script to generate a C++ array from the CSV file using AWK, Python, and Bash.